 All planning and pieces of children's work, will have specific learning objectives written on them.
-Where a piece of work is not available, a verbal exchange will take place.
+Where a piece of work is not available, a verbal exchange will take place where the Learning Objective and Success Criteria will be shown on a slide and discussed.
 Teachers and children's marking and feedback is set against these clear objectives and success criteria enabling both teacher and learner to focus on specific learning steps and how they can be met.
 All staff, including Higher Level Teaching Assistants and Teaching Assistants, adhere to this policy when marking pupils' work.